Children and Young People

 For further information on our work and volunteering opportunities contact our Children and Young People Lead, Natalia Sali on tel no: 020 7095 5765 or email: email@example.com

-Why young people?
+Why children and young people?

 Our focus areas

+In collaboration with 15 students from five schools, namely Christ the King Sixth Form, Dunraven School, La Retraite Roman Catholic’s Girls School, Wimbledon High School, and St. Martin’s School, we have completed Enter and View visit to assess the youth-friendliness of paediatric services at King’s College Hospital NHS Foundation Trust in 2018.
 The overall feeling was that the areas we visited were more child friendly than young people friendly in terms of décor, entertainment and information provision.
 Adolescent patients reported very few issues with the care they received.

 This year, we also carried out a visit with young people to the Evelina London Children's Hospital kidney transplant unit.
 All respondents said that good quality care and the opportunity to participate are the aspects that matter most to them.
 It appeared that those were being achieved.

 Looking after their health